FAQs

 How long will NAMA exist?

-NAMA will be wound up when the Minister for Finance determines that its continued existence is no longer necessary.
-Staff employed by NAMA are on fixed purpose contracts which means that their contracts will be terminated when the Agency’s work is concluded.
+The Minister for Finance’s Section 227 Review of NAMA confirmed that NAMA will conclude at end-2025.
+Staff employed by the NTMA and assigned to NAMA are on fixed purpose contracts which means that their contracts will be terminated when the Agency’s work is concluded.

 What does NAMA mean for debtors?